JetBrains/kotlin-web-site/pages/docs/reference/native-overview.md

 - static or dynamic [C Libraries](/docs/reference/native/c_interop.html)
 - C, [Swift, and Objective-C](/docs/reference/native/objc_interop.html) frameworks

-That makes it easy to use an existing native code, libraries, frameworks, graphical engines, or anything else directly from Kotlin/Native.
+That makes it easy to use existing native code, libraries, frameworks, graphical engines, or anything else directly from Kotlin/Native.
 Thanks to the Swift and Objective-C Frameworks [interop](/docs/reference/native/objc_interop.html), one may easily use existing frameworks in their Kotlin/Native projects.